alec-jensen/firescript/README.md

-# firescript
+firescript 🔥

-Firescript is a staticly & strongly typed language that can compile natively, or to JavaScript.
-It is designed to be a simple, yet powerful language that is easy to learn and use.
-It is also designed to be a language that is easy to implement, and can be used in a wide variety of applications.
+Firescript is a statically & strongly typed language that can compile natively or to JavaScript.
+It's crafted to be both simple and powerful, offering ease of learning and usage.
+The language is designed to be straightforward to implement and adaptable for a wide range of applications.

-## Features
+Features 🚀

-- Static & strong typing help to make code more readable, and less esoteric.
+    Static & Strong Typing: Enhances code readability, making it less esoteric.
-- Simple syntax makes it easy to learn and use, but able to support more complex and powerful features.
+    Simple Syntax: Easy to learn and use, while supporting complex and powerful features.
-- Compiles to JavaScript for use in frontend applications, or natively for use in backend applications.
+    Compilation Options: Compiles to JavaScript for frontend applications or natively for backend applications.
-- Everything is designed to be cohesive and work together, so you can focus on writing code, not fighting with the language.
+    Cohesive Design: Everything works together seamlessly, allowing you to focus on writing code, not grappling with the language.

-## Syntax
+Syntax 📝

-Firescript can best be described as Java, mixed with some JavaScript and Python.
-It inherits the robustness of Java, with syntax reminiscent of JavaScript, and quality of life features from Python.
+Firescript can be best described as a fusion of Java, JavaScript, and Python.
+It inherits the robustness of Java, features syntax reminiscent of JavaScript, and incorporates quality-of-life elements from Python.